Skin smooth, moist

 toad's eye is a parotoid gland.

-Most frogs are active at night, but some are active in daytime -- the Northern Cricket Frog, for example.
-Frogs have few defenses.
-Camouflage coloration helps them to hide in plain sight.
-Some change color to match the background they're on.
+Defenses: Frogs have few defenses, so most are active at night.
+Camouflage coloration allows them to sometimes hide in plain sight.
+Some change color to match their background.
 Many play dead when approached by a predator, relying on most predators' preference for live food.
-Some frogs run, others may dive into the water.
+Some frogs hop away, others may dive into the water.
 Some puff up to appear bigger.
-Poisonous frogs (see above) are protected by their bright skin coloration that warns predators not to touch.

-When terrestrial frogs hibernate, their body temperature drops to the surrounding temperature.
-In freezing temperatures, their heart, respiration and muscle action stops.
-Ice crystals may form under their skin, in their bladder and elsewhere -- in other words, they freeze.
+These frogs can withstand freezing.
+Ice crystals may form under their skin, in their bladder and elsewhere.
+Their heart, respiration and muscle action stops.
 And yet they don't die.
-A high glucose concentration in their body acts like antifreeze.
+When freezing begins to occur, their body produces, through a series of actions, a high glucose concentration that acts like antifreeze.
 When their body warms up, the ice melts, the organs spring into action!

 Aquatic frogs hibernate underwater, partially burying themselves in the soil at the bottom.
 They may occasionally swim slowly around.